ronaakk/HR-Management-System/README.md

 The HR Management System is a web application that allows users to efficiently manage potential employees, project deadlines, tasks, and team compositions.
 The project primarily explores the implementation of many-to-many relationships in a user-friendly interface.

-## Stack
+## Technology Used

-- Spring Boot
+- Spring Boot: Backend framework for Java.
-- JavaScript
-- PostgreSQL
+- JavaScript: Used for interactivity and visual elements.
+- PostgreSQL: Database management system for data storage.
+- Bootstrap: CSS framework for responsive user interfaces.

 ## Specifications